-The rule changes are designed to create greater consistency with updated standards in the production, handling, and labeling of marihuana product and to create continued cohesion between these practices in both medical and adult-use marihuana businesses.
-These tasks take place on a daily basis.
-The rule changes are also intended to create clear and consistent standards for marihuana product.
+The rule changes are designed to create greater consistency in the operation of marihuana businesses and to create cohesion between operations of medical and adult-use marihuana businesses.
+The rule changes are also designed to allow for limited contact and/or contactless transactions.
+These operations take place on a daily basis.
+The rule changes are also intended to create clear and consistent operational standards for marihuana businesses.
+These rule changes are also including updated standards for fire safety.

 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The rule changes should change or create more consistency and increased safety in the production, handling, and labeling of marihuana product.
+The rule changes should change or create more consistency in the operation of marihuana businesses and allow businesses a wider range of possible operations.
 This consistency will affect matters daily.